 Even Christian husbands are notorious for shutting down their wives, while never perceiving they are doing it.
 They can be too dense, too stubborn, and too righteous to see or admit the adverse effect they have on their wives.
 It takes a lot of grace and humility for a man to take the lead by owning his role in the deterioration of his marriage.

-I have had wives come to counseling for the primary purpose of saying to their husbands what they were afraid to tell to them at home.
+I have had wives come to counseling for the primary purpose of saying to their husbands what they were afraid to say to them at home.
 I have had scores of men tell me things they did not know about their wives until it was too late.
 She left, and after she was away from him, she began saying things she held in for years.

 There is a cure for this?